chriscareycode/nagiostv-react/README.md

 Running NagiosTV
 -------------
 - Download NagiosTV release.
-- Extract the NagiosTV release using tar (tar xvfz nagiostv-0.1.1.tar.gz)
+- Extract the NagiosTV release using tar (tar xvfz nagiostv-0.1.1.tar.gz).
+This will create a nagiostv/ folder.
-- Copy/Move the nagiostv folder into your Nagios web ui folder.
+- We're going to host the NagiosTV folder from the built-in Nagios web ui.
+Copy/Move the nagiostv/ folder into your Nagios web ui folder.
-- The Nagios web ui folder will contain statusjson.cgi so you can look for the folder where this is found.
+- - The Nagios web ui folder will contain statusjson.cgi so you can look for the folder where this is found.
 - In my case the Nagios web ui folder is at /usr/local/nagios/share/ but your Nagios install may have this at a different location such as /usr/nagios/share/
 - Once you have copied the files, you should chown the files to the web user
 - Load the app!
 If your built-in Nagios web ui is at http://my-server/nagios/ then NagiosTV should be available at http://my-server/nagios/nagiostv/